EnvisionMindCa/OS-Agent/README.md

 # llm-backend

 This project provides a simple async interface to interact with an Ollama model and demonstrates basic tool usage.
 Chat histories are stored in a local SQLite database using Peewee.
+Histories are persisted per user and session so conversations can be resumed with context.

 ## Usage